jCableCoder/portfolio-netlify/content/pages/info.md

       skills and love of language to write clean, functional, well-organized code that flows logically, solves problems and drives innovation.

-      Plus, as you can see in the picture, I'm such a cool guy! ;)
     styles:
       self:
         height: auto